-Once the tree is placed in the hole and the scion union is facing the right direction; you’ll want to flood the hole with water.
-I usually will pour at least an entire 5-gallon bucket full of water into the hole.
+Once the tree is placed in the hole and the scion union is facing the right direction, you’ll want to flood the hole with water.
+I always pour an entire 5-gallon bucket of water into the hole.

 Pouring water into the planting hole serves two purposes.
 The first is that it helps to pull all of the roots down and helps to prevent air pockets that can sometimes occur when the soil is placed back into the hole.
 Secondly, the water will help prevent the tree from drying out in the event of an unseasonably warm spell and lessens the stress of transplanting.

 Next fill the hole back in.
 It’s okay to place the grass or turf back into the hole.
 What I do is turn the turf upside down and stuff it back into the hole.
 I next slowly rake the dirt back into the hole.
 Allow some of the water to recede in the hole before gently but firmly tamping the dirt with your foot.
 You want to insure that there are no dead spaces or air pockets in the hole.

 After Planting You’ll Need To Prune, Water & Spray

 Here comes the hard part.
 After your tree is planted it needs to be pruned immediately keeping a 3 to 1 ratio.